WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Cameron Doerksen

-I guess, I just have a question on the, I guess the yields and the yield environment.
-We do have some cost that seems to be going up here with fuel prices creeping higher and the Canadian dollar has weakened in recent months.
-So, we’ve seen as tough some of your total costs are going to be trending little higher here.
-And given the record load factor you had in Q3 and actually there is a whole lot of room to increase the load factor.
-So, I would guess that you would manage RASM more with higher prices and then higher yield.
-So, I’m just wondering what do you think the demand environment is out there to absorb some higher pricing in the next quarter or two.
+I just have a question on the yields and the yield environment.
+We do have some costs that seem to be going up here with fuel prices creeping higher and the Canadian dollars has weakened in recent months.
+So, we’ve seen as though some of your total costs are going to be trending a little higher here, and given the record load factor you had in Q3, I’m not sure there’s a whole lot of room to kind of increase the load factor.

+So I would guess that you would manage RASM more on with higher prices and then higher yields.
+So I’m just wondering what you think the demand environment is out there to absorb some higher pricing in the next quarter or two?

 Gregg Saretsky